A tree interpretation of arc standard dependency derivation: Ordered tree interpretation of arc-standard derivations

 For a projective dependency tree $D$, we define its ordered dependency tree representation, written $\mathcal{T}(D)$, as a rooted ordered tree whose leaves are the lexical tokens in surface order.
-Each internal node is anchored by a unique lexical head and groups that anchor with one dependent subtree.
-If the dependent index is to the left of the head, the dependent subtree appears to the left of the anchor; if it is to the right, it appears to the right.
-Thus the representation records dependency structure in a hierarchical, surface ordered form while preserving lexical anchoring.
+Each internal node is anchored by a unique lexical head and combines that anchor with its dependent subtrees.
+Dependents to the left of the head appear to the left of the anchor, and dependents to the right appear to the right.
+The representation therefore preserves both lexical anchoring and surface-contiguous subtree yields.

-Figure~\ref{ms-haag} illustrates, for the sentence given in \citet[Chapter 19, p.,9]{jurafsky-martin-2026-book}, the relation between a dependency graph and its ordered dependency tree representation.
+For completeness, Algorithm~\ref{alg:ud2tree_dlookup} gives the recursive construction of $\mathcal{T}(D)$ from a projective dependency tree.
+For each head $h$, the procedure visits $h$ and its dependents in surface order and returns a single ordered tree anchored at $h$.

-A deterministic construction is given in Algorithm~\ref{alg:ud2tree_dlookup}.
-For each head $h$, the procedure recursively visits its dependents in surface order and builds a single ordered tree anchored at $h$.
+Figure~\ref{ms-haag} illustrates the relation between a dependency graph and its ordered dependency tree representation.